GoogleChromeLabs/pwacompat/README.md

 ## Demo

-For a demo, try adding [Emojityper](https://emojityper.com/) to your iOS home screen.
+For a demo, try adding [Emojityper](https://emojityper.app/) or [the demo site](https://googlechromelabs.github.io/pwacompat/test/) to your iOS home screen.

 ## Support